iongion/container-desktop-wsl-relay/README.md

 ## Why

-- Although `AF_UNIX` support exists in Window, Windows native programs cannot use unix sockets from WSL 2.
+- Although `AF_UNIX` support exists in Windows, as of `30.09.2024`, native programs cannot use unix sockets from WSL 2, see <https://github.com/microsoft/WSL/issues/5961>.
+They are supported in WSL 1 though.
 - Spawning TCP listeners on `localhost` would be easy, but it is not secure as any users logged-in to the machine can listen to them.
 In some environments, this might not be acceptable.

 ## Using the named pipe